chq1155/A-Survey-on-Generative-Diffusion-Model/README.md

 - MR Image Denoising and Super-Resolution Using Regularized Reverse Diffusion
     - Chung, Hyungjin and Lee, Eun Sun and Ye, Jong Chul. *Arxiv 2022*.

+- What is Healthy?
+Generative Counterfactual Diffusion for Lesion Localization
+    - Sanchez, Pedro and Kascenas, Antanas and Liu, Xiao and O'Neil, Alison Q and Tsaftaris, Sotirios A. *Arxiv 2022*

 ### 2.2 Sequential Modeling
 #### 2.2.1 Natural Language Processing